knative-extensions/security-guard/pkg/apis/wsecurity/v1/README.md

 - Configs consume piles using Learn()
   - Once a pile is learned by a config, the pile is no longer usable.
 - Configs consume other configs using Fuse()
-  - Once a config is fused to a config, the config is no longer usable.
+  - Once a config is fused to another config, the config is no longer usable.

 ## Distributed System